Krawming/demo/README.md

 # demo
-this is some code record
+this is ming learning OpenGL recored.